-By putting the CES survey last, you can get a better understanding on how to distribute CSAT surveys.
+By putting the CES survey last, you can get a better understanding of how to distribute CSAT surveys.
 CES is a combination of the CSAT and NPS scores and needs both of the scores to calculate the complexity of your services.
 This metric can also help measure your weaknesses and your strengths.
-All of the above metrics are useful to helping your customer experience.
+All of the above metrics are useful in helping your customer experience.

 Customer Lifetime Value

 CLV predicts the net profit attributed to a customer’s future relationship.
 It can also be classified as a business value that customers bring during a company’s relationship over a set period of time.
 This metric is usually seen as an average.
 It might be easier to calculate the whole CLV for a company that doesn’t have repeat customers often, but it makes more sense to apply the CLV to a company that will get repeat customers much more often.